zlgesundheit/zlg-platform/Performance-Test/performance-test.md

 2. Load Balance with multiple servers in front of the same DB
 3. Measure time with an other openEHR-Server-Solution in the back

+### Environment

+Maybe this should be run on a server to measure better performance times

 ### How

 - Use test.m3 - package to generate EHRs and Compositions (JAVA)